 Subdomains: If your domain host doesn't support updating subdomain DNS records, add the record to the parent domain.
 Learn about Updating DNS records for a subdomain.

-If your domain provider limits the length of TXT records, see Tips for updating domain provider DNS records.
+Note: If your domain provider limits the length of TXT records, go to Domain keys and TXT record limits.

 - Save your changes.

 DNS TXT records can have up to 255 characters in a single string.
 For TXT records over 255 characters, DNS chains multiple text strings together into a single record.

 A 2048-bit domain key is longer than the 255-character limit, so it requires a TXT record created from chained text strings.